 For more detail, we publish our Pupil Premium Strategy.
 This document is regularly reviewed and updated.
 It was last reviewed in July 2016 and is due again for review in April 2017.

 The school receives £154,920 Pupil Premium funding for the financial year 2016 - 2017.
 This panel shows how the money will be used.

-At Norton Community Primary School we use part of our School’s Sport Funding to employ a specialist PE teacher at a cost of £15,000 per year.
+At Norton Community Primary School we use part of our School’s Sport Funding to employ a specialist PE teacher.
 The expectations of this role are to:

-These expectations are in line with Government recommendations which were published on the 4th September 2015.
-The impact of this role was first reviewed in July 2016.
-More detail can be found in the two documents shown below.
+These expectations are in line with Government recommendations which were most recently revised in October 2018.
+The impact of this role is regularly reviewed as shown in the documents linked below.